Geneva Graduate Institute: Controversies

+Remuneration of teaching and research assistants

-Some of the 60 students or so employed by the Geneva Graduate Institute as research assistants have accused the school of underpaying them and circumventing Swiss labor laws.
-In September 2022, the school's administration aligned its research assistant contracts with Geneva's hourly minimum wage laws.
+Since 2022, some of the 60 or so PhD and master students and candidates employed by the Geneva Graduate Institute as teaching assistants and research assistants have repeatedly accused the school of underpaying them and circumventing Swiss labor laws.
+In September 2022, the school's administration aligned its teaching assistant and research assistant contracts with Geneva's hourly minimum wage laws by reducing the percentage of the work contract while maintaining the same workload.
 The students claim they live in "precarious" conditions and that their remuneration is “insufficient for a dignified life”.
-Some report being unable to afford medicines and relying on food banks.
+Some claim being unable to afford medicines and relying on food banks.
 Geneva is among the world's most expensive cities.
-The Geneva-based union Syndicat interprofessionnel de travailleuses et travailleurs (fr) (SIT) has helped the students unsuccessfully petition the Grand Council of Geneva on the matter.
-It voted against taking action.
+The Geneva-based union Syndicat interprofessionnel de travailleuses et travailleurs (fr) (SIT) helped the students unsuccessfully petition the Grand Council of Geneva on the matter.
+It voted, in 2024, against referring the petition to the Council of State of Geneva and tabled it.
+In 2026, the Council of State of Geneva responded to a written question on the matter from a deputy; it defended the Institute's autonomy as a private-law foundation and declined to intervene.

 SIT has said the part-time 2022 contracts "do not in any way resolve the precariousness of assistants" and sought the hourly payment of work the students devote to writing their thesis.
-Marie-Laure Salles, the school's director, has said such labor "does not constitute a professional activity but rather personal training work which belongs exclusively to the doctoral student."
-Some students have criticized her handling of the situation, particularly in 2022 for allegedly interrupting negotiations over concerns that SIT's involvement "breached trust in the discussions."
+Marie-Laure Salles, the school's director, has said such labor "does not constitute a professional activity but rather personal training work which belongs exclusively to the doctoral student".
+Some students have criticized her handling of the situation, particularly in 2022 for allegedly interrupting negotiations over concerns that SIT's involvement "breached trust in the discussions".